prestodb/RPresto/README.md

 Presto exposes its interface via a REST based API<sup>1</sup>.
-We utilize the [httr](https://github.com/r-lib/httr) package to make the API calls and use [jsonlite](https://github.com/jeroen/jsonlite) to reshape the data into a `data.frame`.
+We utilize the [httr](https://github.com/r-lib/httr) package to make the API calls and use [jsonlite](https://github.com/jeroen/jsonlite) to reshape the data into a `tibble`.
 Note that as of now, only read operations are supported.

 RPresto has been tested on Presto 0.100.